Announcement: FFUI Dashboard Migration

 Fulfillment

 - The UPC column of the pick sheet now includes a scan field, in which scanning the barcode of those items will update the current picked quantity.
+The row will be highlighted green once the scanned quantity matches the needed quantity.
 This scannable field can be enabled or disabled with the

 isItemUPCScanAllowed